stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

 ### FRU
 <img align="right" width="30%" src="https://cdn.rawgit.com/NTC-CCBG/snapshots/d95b6d0/openbmc/fru.png">

 Field Replaceable Unit.
 The FRU Information is used to primarily to provide “inventory” information about the boards that the FRU Information Device is located on.
-In Poleg, we connect EEPROM component as FRU Information Device to support this feature.
+In NPCM750, we connect EEPROM component as FRU Information Device to support this feature.
 Typically, this feature is used by the BMC to "monitor" host server health about H/W copmonents status.

 **Source URL**